-3. Standard Procedures and Processes
+3. Standard Practice and Procedure

-a) The standard procedures and processes of our school - disability
+The standard procedures and processes of our school - equality of access

 - We provide slopes to some of the outside doors and pavements and have a ramp to the Nursery.
-A disabled toilet is in the junior library and in the infant entrance hall. - o Regular meetings with parents of children with a disability ensure that provision is individualised for their child's
+A disabled toilet is in the Junior Library and in the Infant Entrance Hall. - Regular meetings with parents of children with a disability ensure that provision is individualised for the child's needs.

-- needs.
 We signpost opportunities for parents to access additional support at home. - Efficient communication between specialist LSAs, the class teacher, outside specialists, the senior leadership team and the school SENCO supports excellent pastoral and curriculum provision for children with a disability. - External agencies enhance existing support at home and at school whilst providing additional training (as needed) for all adults working with children with disabilities. - Extended transition meetings held at the end of each school year ensure that the provision for children with special educational needs is transferred across year groups and any staff training needs are met.

-b) The standard procedures and processes of our school - gender
+The standard procedures and processes of our school - gender

 - Daily formative assessment ensures that all children make progress in lessons.
-Teaching provision is adapted to ensure that the children's learning needs are addressed promptly through reactive teaching practice. - Prompt small group intervention in class ensures that children are well supported to catch up and keep up. - Summative assessment takes place at least every term in reading, writing and maths.
-Foundation subjects are assessed twice a year.
-Attainment and progress data is analysed by teachers and the leadership team to identify any differences between vulnerable groups and cohorts.
-Timely intervention is put in place for vulnerable groups, with particular attention paid to groups with protected characteristics. - Pupil voice is conducted regularly to identify what pupils feel would support their learning and how successfully they have understood the school values linked to equality and diversity. - PSHE teaching (through the Jigsaw scheme of work) supports all children in taking positive steps to promote emotional intelligence.
-It challenges stereotype and specifically teaches lessons to enable children to challenge gender bias. - o Our curriculum plans, progression documents and overarching rationale for each curriculum subject rebuke gender inequality.
+Teaching provision is adapted to ensure that the children's learning needs are addressed promptly through reactive teaching practice. - Prompt small group intervention in class ensures that children are well supported to catch up and keep up.

+- Summative assessment takes place at least every term in reading, writing and maths.
+Foundation subjects are assessed twice a year. - Attainment and progress data is analysed by teachers and the leadership team to identify any differences between vulnerable groups and cohorts.
+Timely intervention is put in place for vulnerable groups, with particular attention paid to groups with protected characteristics. - Teacher and TA performance management targets reference equality of provision for all. - Pupil voice is conducted regularly to identify what pupils feel would support their learning and how successfully they have understood the school values linked to equality and diversity. - PSHE teaching (through the Jigsaw scheme of work) supports all children in taking positive steps to promote emotional intelligence.
+It challenges stereotype at every opportunity and specifically teaches lessons to enable children to challenge gender bias. - Our curriculum plans, progression documents and overarching rationale for each curriculum subject rebuke gender inequality.

-c) The standard procedures and processes of our school - race
+The standard procedures and processes of our school - race

 - The school follows the National Curriculum for RE using the Hertfordshire Agreed Syllabus and RE for Today and Tomorrow.
-We use 'ultimate questions' to support children in challenging preconceived ideas and to promote empathy and understanding. - o The Jigsaw scheme of work has a cohesive vision which helps children understand and value how they fit into, and contribute to, the world regardless of their gender, race or cultural beliefs. - Whole school and key stage assemblies (supplemented by using the Equality, Diversity and Inclusion Calendar as a reference) celebrate tolerance and respect for the beliefs of others whilst also allowing children to talk about current issues and discuss the viewpoints of others. - All staff members are vigilant for any incidents of prejudice and follow the processes and protocols for reporting and addressing allegations. - One of our four key school drivers running through our whole curriculum focuses on teaching and appreciating diversity.
+We support pupils to challenge pre-conceived ideas, and we promote empathy and understanding. - We teach PSHE through the Jigsaw scheme of work, which has a cohesive vision and helps children understand and value how they fit into, and contribute to, the world regardless of their gender, race or cultural beliefs. - Whole school and key stage assemblies celebrate tolerance and respect for the beliefs of others whilst also allowing children to talk about current issues and discuss the viewpoints of others. - All staff members are vigilant for any incidents of prejudice and follow the processes and protocols for reporting and addressing allegations. - One of our four key school drivers running through our whole curriculum focuses on teaching and appreciating diversity.

-d) The standard procedures and processes of our school - community cohesion
+The standard procedures and processes of our school - community cohesion